Stephane Rossetto takes amazing breakaway victory, as Greg Van Avermaet wins Tour de Yorkshire 2018 overall - Cycling Weekly

 Having turned into a headwind around half way through the day, it was only with 65km left that the Frenchman’s lead began to drop, possibly due to attacks coming from the group as first Ligthart, then Chavanel made ultimately fruitless digs.
 However, those attacks dislodged Stedman from the group, ensuring Rossetto would win the mountains classification.

 As the gap between the bunch and the chasing group began to drop, attacks on the penultimate climb, the Côte de Greenhow Hill, forced a further selection, Katusha-Alpecin’s Robert Kiserlovski making the first move despite having Cras in the group ahead.
-In the resulting group BMC had four riders, giving van Avermaet a numerical and tactical advantage.
+In the resulting group BMC had four riders, giving Van Avermaet a numerical and tactical advantage.

 These moves caused uncertainty among the chasers, allowing Rossetto to take a lead of three minutes onto the day’s final climb, the Côte de Otley Chevin, but with Bookwalter still ahead it was Dimension Data who were forced to work to make the catch with 25km to go.

-As the remains of the peloton made it onto the Otley climb, attacks first from last year’s winner Serge Pauwels (Dimension Data), then Aqua Blue’s Eddie Dunbar finally distanced race leader Cort Nielsen, isolated after Astana’s earlier work.
+As the remains of the peloton made it onto the Otley climb, attacks first from last year’s winner Pauwels, then Aqua Blue’s Eddie Dunbar finally distanced race leader Cort Nielsen, isolated after Astana’s earlier work.

 From there group of around fifteen riders, including four from BMC remained to contest the final 20km.

-The general classification success is Olympic champion van Avemmaet’s second win of the season, the Belgian having suffered bad luck and less than optimal form through the spring classics he had dominated in 2017.
+The general classification success is Olympic champion Van Avemmaet’s second win of the season, the Belgian having suffered bad luck and less than optimal form through the spring classics he had dominated in 2017.

 Results